tson208-devtest/locket_testdev/README.md

 Locket Gold 💛

-The above config was updated on September 29, 2024
+The above config was updated on October 2, 2024